Part I - Family Origins and Childhood

 commonalties with peoples from Tibet and the Adaman Islands in the

 their origins, the Ainu have probably lived in northern Japan since

 about 1200 AD.
 The hub of their activities in the Japanese archipelago

 had always been Hokkaido, or Ezo, as the island was known until

 it was officially annexed by Japan in 1868 at the start of the Meiji

 Restoration.
-Prior to the annexation, the ethnic Japanese (or wajin,
+Prior to the annexation, the ethnic Japanese - or wajin,

-farmers to kick-start Japan's agricultural infrastructure.
-Also,
+kick-start Japan's agricultural infrastructure.
+Also, the Japanese

-in favor of Japanese ones.
+of Japanese ones.

 policy of forced and complete assimilation came to its apex in 1899